Gail Mandel

-Gail Mandel was a senior scientist at the Vollum Institute and a professor in the Department of Biochemistry and Molecular Biology at Oregon Health & Science University.
+Gail Mandel was a senior scientist at the Vollum Institute, beginning in 2006, and a professor in the Department of Biochemistry and Molecular Biology at Oregon Health & Science University.
 From 1997 to 2016 she was an investigator with Howard Hughes Medical Institute.
 In 2008 she was elected a member of the National Academy of Sciences.

 Research in the Mandel Lab is focused on understanding how neuronal cell identity is established and maintained.
 Most recently, the lab uncovered a role for glia in inducing neuronal dysfunction in Rett syndrome, one of the most common causes of intellectual disability in young girls.